danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="messages.getDocumentByHash.html" name="messages.getDocumentByHash">Get a document by its SHA256 hash, mainly used for gifs: messages.getDocumentByHash</a>

-* <a href="channels.getLeftChannels.html" name="channels.getLeftChannels">Get a list of channels/supergroups we left: channels.getLeftChannels</a>
+* <a href="channels.getLeftChannels.html" name="channels.getLeftChannels">Get a list of channels/supergroups we left, requires a takeout session, see here » for more info: channels.getLeftChannels</a>

+* <a href="account.getChannelDefaultEmojiStatuses.html" name="account.getChannelDefaultEmojiStatuses">Get a list of default suggested channel emoji statuses: account.getChannelDefaultEmojiStatuses</a>

 * <a href="account.getDefaultEmojiStatuses.html" name="account.getDefaultEmojiStatuses">Get a list of default suggested emoji statuses: account.getDefaultEmojiStatuses</a>